shreyasirc/Building-a-RAG-system/README.md

-# FastAPI QA System with Docker
+# QA System with Docker using RAG

 ## Overview

-This project provides a FastAPI-based service for a QA system that uses Retrieval-Augmented Generation (RAG) and semantic retrieval methods.
+This project provides a QA system that uses Retrieval-Augmented Generation (RAG) and semantic retrieval methods.
 The service is containerized using Docker, allowing for easy deployment and management.

 The `RAG system` uses `gpt-4o` LLM by default.
 It works by creating a vector database hosted in [Elastic Cloud](https://www.elastic.co/cloud), in order to store the policy documents and using them for Retrieval-Augmented Generation.
 It returns the LLM-generated answer along with the sources, ie. document name and page number.
 The prompt used for this RAG is also given in the prompt.txt file in the utils folder.